 During my own home exterminating venture, I uncovered a lot of good (and bad) products when putting together this list of electronic pest control reviews.

 What I discovered is that not all pest repellers worked as advertised but some did.
 After a lot of trial and error, I was finally able to narrow down the top five winners for you.

 What you’ll find below is an assortment of options for every person’s needs.
 There’s an individual electromagnetic device, several ultrasonic repellers, and a combination device that includes both repellent technologies.

 I hope you find the top electronic pest control device for your needs among this list.

-If you’re looking for total home protection against insects and rodents for the lowest price, this is the product you want to get.
+If you’re looking for total home protection against insects and rodents for the lowest price, this is the best electronic pest repeller to get.

 In addition to using ultrasonic sound and electromagnetic waves to drive pests out of your home, it also includes a third type of technology that’s not found it many other repellant products, called ionization.